SurDno/SRP-Lite/README.md

 - Replaced the generic masked face of the player's unarmored character model with Scar's face, as in the leather jacket armored character model (new game required for effect). - Decane
 - Fixed the alignment of the off-center 'Game over' text and accompanying flashing prompt in widescreen mode. - Decane
 - Removed the Akm 74/2 introduced into Scar's starting inventory by patch v1.5.09 (new game required for effect). - Decane
+- Fixed the issue where the player could buy or loot coordinates of the stashes located in the inaccessible area of the Agroprom Underground. - Decane